-Elevance’s manufacturing platform integrates our proprietary technology in novel combinations with established industrial processes (metathesis, transesterification, hydrogenation) to create an integrated biorefinery with the capability of making both advanced biofuels and specialty chemicals.
-The ERS Biorefinery is a profitable asset at $45/barrel crude oil and delivers improved profitability of $300-900 per metric ton compared to traditional biodiesel plants.
+Elevance’s manufacturing platform integrates our proprietary technology in novel combinations with established industrial processes (metathesis, transesterification, hydrogenation) to create an integrated biorefinery with the capability of making specialty chemicals, renewable olefins and a premium mixture of oleochemicals.

-Elevance’s biorefinery converts the triglycerides and fatty acids found in natural oils (such as plant, vegetable, and animal oils) into multiple fuel and chemical streams.
-The technology that drives ERS’s innovative processes is based on the work of Nobel Laureate Dr. Robert H. Grubbs, who pioneered the olefin metathesis process at Cal Tech.
+Elevance’s biorefineries convert the triglycerides and fatty acids found in natural oils (such as plant, vegetable and animal oils) into multiple product streams.
+The technology that drives the innovative processes is based on the work of Nobel Laureates Dr. Robert H. Grubbs and Dr. Richard Schrock, who pioneered the olefin metathesis catalyst development.
 This next generation catalyst technology allows carbon atoms in natural oils to “swap” places, thereby enabling new chemical compounds and manufacturing processes once thought to be impossible.
 The technology is efficient, stable and predictable, and enables relatively simple processing using widely available industrial equipment.
-ERS’s biorefinery can handle multiple different feedstock oils and prefers those with high degrees of unsaturation, particularly mono-unsaturation.
-This is because metathesis, operates on carbon-carbon double bonds found at points of unsaturation.
+The Elevance biorefinery can handle multiple different feedstock oils and prefers those with high degrees of unsaturation, particularly mono-unsaturation.
+This is because metathesis operates on carbon-carbon double bonds found at points of unsaturation.
 A schematic of the Elevance biorefinery is below:

-As in a traditional petroleum refinery, manipulating the ERS biorefinery’s operating conditions and feedstock oil compositions will result in different relative proportions of the end products.
+As in a traditional petroleum refinery, manipulating the Elevance biorefinery’s operating conditions and feedstock oil compositions will result in different relative proportions of the end products.
 This allows the biorefinery to vary, within some limits, the product distribution to maximize the economics of the total product suite.
-Furthermore, additional processing (beyond what is shown above) can be applied to the platform products to make them into additional downstream finished products.